SAP-samples/teched2022-DA281/exercises/dd3/README.md

 #### **Monitoring of Replication Flows**

-Monitoring Replication Flows is embedded inside the SAP Data Intelligence Modeler application.
-You can either use the *Go To Monitoring* button inside the Modeler application within the Replication Flow dialog or directly open the Monitoring application from the SAP Data Intelligence Launchpad:
+Monitoring Replication Flows is embedded inside the SAP Data Intelligence Cloud Modeler application.
+You can either use the *Go To Monitoring* button inside the Modeler application within the Replication Flow dialog or directly open the Monitoring application from the SAP Data Intelligence Cloud Launchpad:
 <br>

 ![](images/DI_RF_Monitoring_App.png)